VITAMIN E CREAM COSMETIC INFORMATION

 22896

-Though many chemicals in beauty products and cosmetics present slight or zero danger, several are linked to significant medical issues, including developmental delays and cancer.
-Chemicals in cosmetics gain entry to the body through internal use, the skin, and inhalation, and lead to the same dangers as food chemicals, per this site.
+Though the majority of chemicals in cosmetics pose slight or zero danger, some have been linked to substantial medical conditions, including developmental delays and cancer.
+Chemicals in cosmetics get into your body through the skin, inhalation, ingestion and internal use, and pose similar problems as food chemicals, per this site.

-Chemicals linked to cancer are found in water, food, and various other common goods.
-Still, no area of consumer goods is accountable to less government inspection than cosmetics and other personal care products, including Vitamin E Cream.
-Although many of the chemicals and contaminants in cosmetics and personal care products very likely present very little risk, subjection to a few is linked to critical health concerns, such as cancer.
+Contaminants and chemicals linked to cancer can be found in food, water, and various other everyday products.
+Yet, no classification of consumer products is accountable to less government direction than cosmetics, including Vitamin E Cream.
+Although most of the chemicals and contaminants in cosmetics and personal care products likely pose little risk, subjection to a few is linked to significant health conditions, including cancer.